 The Makeup of Solitary Confinement Units

 You are no doubt wondering who is confined in these units.
 That is, what does a prisoner have to do in order to be housed in such a place?
 In fact, some of the prisoners have done very serious things, including assaulting other prisoners or even staff members; some have even committed in-prison homicides.
 However, in most isolation units these prisoners are the exception rather than the rule.
 A number of prisoners are in solitary confinement for having committed an unacceptably high number of minor offenses.
-An even larger number are housed there because they are alleged to be prison gang members or associates, an offense that, in an of itself, can result in indefinite solitary confinement, even though the prisoners in question may not have engaged in any overt rule violations other than their alleged connection to the gang, and may remain entirely free of disciplinary write-ups during the many years of their indefinite isolation.
+An even larger number are housed there because they are alleged to be prison gang members or associates, an offense that, in and of itself, can result in indefinite solitary confinement, even though the prisoners in question may not have engaged in any overt rule violations other than their alleged connection to the gang, and may remain entirely free of disciplinary write-ups during the many years of their indefinite isolation.
 Allegations of gang membership are inherently subjective and can be unreliable.
 Prisoners who are erroneously classified in this way are hard-pressed to establish facts and may be confined in isolation on this incorrect basis indefinitely.

 In addition, there are two very problematic but little publicized facts about the group of prisoners who are housed inside our nation’s solitary confinement units.
 The first is that a shockingly high percentage of them are mentally ill, and often profoundly so.
 In some cases, the mental illness was pre-existing and may even be the primary cause of the disciplinary infraction that brought them to the solitary confinement unit in the first place.
 In other instances, however, the signs and symptoms of mental illness appear to have emerged only after the prisoner’s term in solitary confinement began.
 Studies indicate that approximately a third of the prisoners in solitary confinement units suffer from mental illness, but in some units the figure is higher—half or more.
 Approximately 50% of all prison suicides occur in solitary confinement units.

-The other very troublesome but rarely acknowledged fact about solitary confinement is that in many jurisdictions it appears to be reserved disproportionately for prisoners of Color.
-That is, the racial and ethnic overrepresentation that occurs in our nations prisons generally is, in my personal experience, even more drastic inside solitary confinement units.
-Although these data are not systematically collected and made available for analysis overall, a study that I conducted in a Security Housing Unit in California confirmed that approximately 90% of the prisoners housed there were of Color (i.e., Latino or African American).
+The other very troublesome but rarely acknowledged fact about solitary confinement is that in many jurisdictions it appears to be reserved disproportionately for prisoners of color.
+That is, the racial and ethnic overrepresentation that occurs in our nation’s prisons generally is, in my personal experience, even more drastic inside solitary confinement units.
+Although these data are not systematically collected and made available for analysis overall, a study that I conducted in a Security Housing Unit in California confirmed that approximately 90% of the prisoners housed there were of color (i.e., Latino or African American).

 The Psychological Effects of Solitary Confinement